 Many forms of traditional medicine have utilized this legume to settle stomach upset.

 Still, additional research is needed on licorice tea specifically.

 This tea can be purchased at many supermarkets, as well as online.
 It’s often combined with other ingredients in herbal tea blends.

 Keep in mind that licorice root is linked to several side effects and can be dangerous in high amounts.
-Therefore, stick to 1 cup (240 ml) of licorice tea per day and consult your healthcare provider if you have any medical conditions (
+Therefore, stick to 1 cup (237 mL) of licorice tea per day and consult a healthcare professional if you have any medical conditions.

-Summary Licorice tea may help heal stomach ulcers and decrease indigestion, though more research is needed.
-Make sure to consume no more than 1 cup (240 ml) per day.
+Licorice tea may help heal stomach ulcers and decrease indigestion, though more research is needed.
+Make sure to consume no more than 1 cup (237 mL) per day.

 Chamomile tea is light, flavorful, and often considered one of the most soothing types of tea.